-Tim McCully provides strategic leadership and management for all of Lutheran World Relief overseas relief and development programming in Asia, Africa, the Americas and the Middle East.
+Tim McCully provides strategic leadership and management for overseas relief and development programming in Asia, Africa, the Americas and the Middle East.
 He has traveled extensively throughout Asia, Latin America, Africa, Europe and the former Soviet Union for professional purposes and has lived, worked, and studied in Thailand and Hong Kong.

 His professional focus has been on rural livelihoods and food security, public health (with an emphasis on malaria and HIV/AIDS), assets-based approaches to development, disaster risk reduction and relief, gender equity, and organizational development and capacity building.
 Tim has also served as the Board Chair for IMA World Health.

-JoAnn Theys serves as Lutheran World Relief’s Chief Financial Officer and is responsible for the overall financial health and direction of the organization and the management of its fiscal planning, internal control environment and financial management systems.
+JoAnn Theys serves as Chief Financial Officer and is responsible for the overall financial health and direction of the organization and the management of its fiscal planning, internal control environment and financial management systems.

 Wendy Rothenberger is responsible for the coordination and administration of organization-wide initiatives.
-Prior to working with Lutheran World Relief, Rothenberger served as the Director of Operations and Human Resource Development for the American Baptist Churches, USA.
+Previously, Wendy served as the Director of Operations and Human Resource Development for the American Baptist Churches, USA.
 She has also spent one year in the Jesuit Volunteer Corp in St. Croix, USVI and 6 months as a volunteer with the American Baptist Churches in Chiang Mai, Thailand.

 In addition to serving as chief innovations officer, Roberto is the chief financial officer of IMA Innovations and holds the same position with Ground Up Investments.

-Roberto previously served as chief financial officer for IMA World Health.
-He brings more than 25 years of experience in financial management and leadership roles.
+Roberto brings more than 25 years of experience in financial management and leadership roles.
 He spent eight years at Pact Inc. in Washington, D.C., first as the Deputy Director of International Finance in 2009 before taking the role of the Senior Director of Financial Planning and Analysis in 2010 and then interim CFO.

 Previous to his various roles at Pact Inc., Roberto worked for XM Satellite Radio Inc., a publicly traded company, for eight years as Senior Finance Manager where he was able to apply his strong business skills by contributing to the development of the business model and long term strategy, and positioned the company to achieve a sustainable revenue growth.

-Roberto brings a wealth of financial and business talent.
-He holds a bachelor’s degree in Economics from the University of Lima in Peru, and an MBA in Finance from Virginia Tech.
+Roberto holds a bachelor’s degree in Economics from the University of Lima in Peru, and an MBA in Finance from Virginia Tech.
 He is fluent in Spanish.

 Previously, she worked for Women for Women International, a nonprofit humanitarian organization that provides practical and moral support to women survivors of war.
 She was based in its office in Greece, first as Global Human Resources Manager before rising to a position as Associate Director.
 She has also served in senior Human Resources positions with the Urban Institute, as Washington, D.C.-based think tank, and the Anteon Corporation based in Fairfax, Va.